Need Help?

 Phone: 431-996-6253 or Toll Free: 1-866-612-6253

-Bruce was the first-born son of Anne and Scott Oake.
-Scott, a Gemini award-winning sportscaster, and Anne, a registered nurse, had two sons, Bruce and Darcy.
-Bruce was a precocious and engaging child with a big, booming voice.
-A diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) made elementary school difficult but by high school Bruce had learned to adapt.
-He was popular amongst his peers and worked hard to make his high school basketball team.
-Bruce was talented, a Canada Games boxer, and he had a gift for contemporary music and won "rap battles."
+Bruce Oake was the first-born son of Anne and Scott Oake, a Gemini award-winning sportscaster, and Anne, a compassionate and dedicated registered nurse.
+Together, they had two sons, Bruce and Darcy.
+From an early age, Bruce was a vibrant and engaging child, known for his booming voice and lively personality.
+Despite his boundless energy, a diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) made school challenging for him.
+However, Bruce’s resilience shone through as he adapted, becoming popular among his peers and working tirelessly to earn a spot on his high school basketball team.

 Scott, Anne and Bruce.